cucumber/docs/content/docs/guides/parallel-execution.md

 </configuration>
 ```

-If you have **multiple runners**, set the parallel configuration of `classes` to reduce execution times.
+If you have **multiple runners**, set the parallel configuration to `classes` to reduce execution times.
 In addition the `threadCount` can be set to to the desired value or `useUnlimitedThreads` can be set to true.
 ```shell
 <configuration>
 	<parallel>classes</parallel>